RexKizzy22/micro-bank/NOTE.md

 **Why we need database transactions**
 - To provide reliable and consistent unit of work, even in case of system failures
-- To provide isolation between prograns that access the database concurrently
+- To provide isolation between programs that access the database concurrently

 **Transactions need to satisfy the ACID properties in order to achieve its purpose:**
 1. **Atomicity**: Either all the operations complete successfully or the transactions fail and the db is unchanged